Kia ora I'm Liz Donnelly, the person behind the Eardrops stories.

 5 things you might also like to know:

 - I have 3 children and a UK born partner.
 I grew up in the country and now live in Auckland.
-My beloved has come to terms with the fact his children have Kiwi accents.
+My beloved loves the fact his children have cool Kiwi accents.

 - I was a preschool Mum for 15 years.* Sleep deprivation, much?! (*except for 1 year when my firstborn was 5)